cpc/hipcl/README.md

 # HIPCL library #
 --------------------

-### what is HIP ###
+### What is HIP? ###
-Heterogeneous-compute Interface for Portability, or HIP, is a C++ runtime API and kernel language that allows developers to write code that runs on both AMD and NVidia GPUs.
-CUDA applications can be converted to HIP much easier than to OpenCL, since the conversion process is largely automated.
+[Heterogeneous-compute Interface for Portability](https://github.com/ROCm-Developer-Tools/HIP/blob/master/docs/markdown/hip_faq.md), or HIP, is a C++ runtime API and kernel language that allows developers to write code that runs on both AMD and NVidia GPUs.
+CUDA applications can be converted to HIP in a largely automated fashion.

 ### What is HIPCL ###

-HIPCL is a library that allows applications using the HIP API to be run on devices which support OpenCL.
+HIPCL is a library that allows applications using the HIP API to be run on devices which support OpenCL and SPIR-V, thus providing a portability path from CUDA to OpenCL.

 ## Building HIPCL ##
 --------------------